 The objective of the Graduate Training Program is to ensure that the student who receives the Ph.D. from this Department is a highly trained, competitive scientist capable of pursuing a productive career in the pharmacological sciences.
 The student will acquire a broad background of knowledge in the biomedical sciences, detailed knowledge of his or her research area, the ability to pose scientific questions, the skills to seek answers in the laboratory, the ability to present clearly and concisely his or her research in both oral and written form, the ability to carry out a critical analysis of the scientific literature, and the ability to prepare and present formal lectures.

-Electives: At least two graduate-level courses for a total of at least 3 credit hours. *Students may choose courses offered by the Pharmacology Dept. and/or any biomedical department.
+Electives: At least two graduate-level courses at 2 or > credit hours. *Students may choose courses offered by the Pharmacology Dept. and/or any discipline or scientific area.

 Doctoral Written Examination